jeferson-sb/portfolio/content/articles/netlify-cli.md

 As developers, we must constantly face daily challenges in our lives and business.
 From creating new ideas to solving new or existing problems in the real world, we need to have feedback from our consumers, but how can share this solution and get instant feedback?

-Fortunatelly we have plenty of options available today, I personally love using **Netlify** from adding a new app, maning and deploying from the UI it is quite straightforward.
+Fortunately we have plenty of options available today, I personally love using **Netlify** from adding a new app, managing and deploying from the UI it is quite straightforward.
 But would be useful if we could all that in the command line tool?
 We can!

 > Netlify is an all-in-one platform for automating deployment of modern web projects.
 It enables you to host, integrate and deploy in a single workflow.
 Integrate dynamic functionally with serverless functions and plugins.